oneone666/oneone666.github.io/reference/southbound-api.md

   "status": "error",
   "code": 422,
   "error": {
-    "code": "UNPROCESSABLE_CONTENT",
+    "code": "VALIDATION_ERROR",
-    "message": "The login field is required. (and 1 more error)", "errors": {
+    "message": "The email field is required. (and 1 more error)", "errors": {
-      "login": ["The login field is required."],
+      "email": "The email field is required.",
-      "password": ["The password field is required."]
+      "password": "The password field is required."
     }
   },
   "data": null